-As someone who has worked in several different emergency rooms as a nurse for 13 years, I got to see a lot.
-A lot worse than this virus.
-It’s true people are dying, and it is scary, but the mortality rate is far less than that of the regular flu.
+As someone who has worked in several different emergency rooms as a nurse for 14 years, I got to see a lot.
+This virus is UGLY.
+It’s true a lot of people are dying, it is super scary, and the mortality rate is steadily increasing and not really getting any better.

 Because we will get a handle on this, eventually.
 It will take some time, but IF WE PRACTICE social distancing, mask wearing, and good hand hygiene (which our family does) it should keep you safe.
 There are other situations that have a much higher mortality rate (rate of deaths) than this virus.

 Cancer.
 Cancer is worse.

-Yet we somehow get through it without collectively freaking out.
+Somehow get through it without collectively freaking out.
 We persevere, most of the time non-nonchalantly.
 This should happen with this virus as well, just like everything else we humans have experienced.
 It’s just that this one is on a bigger scale.